Koris/llm_chatbot/README.md

 Ex query: "Give me an article from 2023 published in The lancet.
 Gastroenterology & hepatology."

+Note that the database is essential for this query as chatGPT has no knowledge beyond September 2021.

 ### How does it look like?
 ![Prototype](https://github.com/Koris/llm_chatbot/blob/main/prototype.jpg?raw=true)